Diffusioosmosis of electrolyte solutions in uniformly charged channels: Global diffusio-osmotic flow

 By substituting the last equation into (\ref{qint}) we obtain the flow rate for this specific case

+The relative contribution of the concentration drop to the fluid flow rate is determined by the second term in the brackets.
+It can be seen that the latter is small, $O(c_1^{-1/2})$, which explains a weak dependence of $\mathcal{Q}$ on $c_1$.
 From Eq.~\eqref{eq:q_lin} it follows that $\mathcal{Q}$ is negative, if $\beta/\ell _{GC}$ is positive, and vice versa.
 The calculations from \eqref{eq:q_lin} are included in Fig.~\ref{fig:qb}.
 The fits are quite good for large $|\ell _{GC}|$ (small $|\phi_s|$), i.e. within the range of validity of this equation.

 For $\mathcal{Q} \leq 1$ Eqs.~(\ref{cx})-(\ref{cc1}) can be expanded about $\mathcal{Q} = 0$ and, to first order, one obtains Eq.~\eqref{eq:c_lin2} for $c_m$.
 Thus, the linear in $x$ concentration distribution with $\partial _{x}c_{m} \simeq c_1 - 1$ should be a sensible approximation.
 Substituting it to \eqref{u_DB} we find that the slip velocity is given by